The delivery of 27 wind turbines to a renewable energy development in Denbighshire is progressing well and on schedule.

 Site agent Rhys Roberts said: “We’re working closely with the turbine suppliers in the delivery process to ensure it takes place safely.
 The components, which include blades, towers, and nacelles, will be stored on site to give us a head start in preparation for the arrival of cranes in April to erect the turbines.

-“With deliveries expected to take place until June at a rate of two per day, we remain on time and to budget, despite challenging weather conditions.
+“With a delivery of two components per day expected to take place until June, we remain on time and to budget, despite challenging weather conditions.

 “The Clocaenog Forest Wind Farm project has also allowed us to provide 15 apprentices and trainees with experience of a major renewables scheme, helping them develop their skills for the future.”